paria340/BOOKS-CRUD/README.md

 This app is called bookshelf; where you can add a new book to your book collection, edit an existing one or delete a book you no longer desire to keep.

+The back-end is hosted on Heroku and the front-end on Netlify.
 Here is a live link to the BookShelf app if you want to try it out:

 https://bookshelf2022.netlify.app/